During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 Bare minimum?
 The ability to create custom SEO titles and meta descriptions for each page.

-But we also wanted to see search snippet previews (mobile and desktop) and a way to template title and meta descriptions.
+But we also wanted to see search snippet previews (mobile and desktop) and a way to template titles and meta descriptions.

 How did the CMS systems perform?